Terms of Service

 (f) A statement that the information in the notification is accurate, and under penalty of perjury, that you are authorized to act on behalf of the owner of an exclusive right that is allegedly infringed.

-Critical Common's designated Copyright Agent to receive notifications of claimed infringement is: Steve Anderson 746 West Adams Blvd, Los Angeles, CA 90089 213-743-1933 firstname.lastname@example.org For clarity, only DMCA notices should go to the Copyright Agent.
-You acknowledge that if you fail to comply with all of the requirements of this Section 7, your DMCA notice may not be valid.
+For clarity, only DMCA notices should go to the Copyright Agent.
+Any other feedback, comments, requests for technical support, and other communications should be directed to the Critical Commons site manager through http://www.criticalcommons.org/contact-info.
+You acknowledge that if you fail to comply with all of the requirements of the DMCA, your DMCA notice may not be valid.

 (a) Your physical or electronic signature;